fybrik/fybrik/site/docs/samples/notebook-read.md

         ```

     === "Registering Dataset via Connector"
-        We now explain how to register a dataset in the Katalog data catalog.
+        We now explain how to register a dataset using the OpenMetadata connector.

         Begin by registering the credentials required for accessing the dataset as a kubernetes secret.
 Replace the values for `access_key` and `secret_key` with the values from the object storage service that you used and run: